 As /IMO 2020/, ETW differentiates the calculation methodology by "fuel-based" and "energy-based" pollutants.
 The emissions of the "fuel-based" pollutants/components depend mostly on fuel quality; their base emission factors are given in g/g fuel.
-The fuelbased" pollutants/components covered by ETW include fuel/energy consumption, CO2 and SO_x.
-Emissions of the "energy-based" pollutants, on the other hand, mostly depend on the combustion processes in the engine, which are load-dependent to a large degree; their base emission factors are given in g/kWh and those covered by ETW include NO_x, NMVOC and PM.
+The fuel-